Kiryathil Nair: Branching of power

-Military Conquests
+Military conquests

 Among the numerous military conquests carried out by the Samantan and Kiryathil Nairs, the most significant was their victory against Tipu Sultan, the de facto Muslim ruler of Mysore.
 Tipu Sultan, along with his predecessor Hyder Ali, was aware of the caste pride that Nairs held, as well as their strict adherence to the Hindu faith and military excellence on the battlefield.
 He therefore deprived them of their caste status, and prohibited them from carrying arms and outlawed them.
 When this failed to break their martial spirit, starting in 1786 AD, Tipu Sultan began the forceful conversion of Nairs into Sunni Islam, and when they resisted and refused, he tortured, humiliated and killed most of the Nair warriors.

 Historical records show that out of the 30,000 Nair warriors who were captured alive by him, only about a hundred or so survived.
 The Samantans and Kiryathils vowed vengeance, and marshalled the Malayali soldiers.
 The Samantan Nair warrior-prince Ravi Varma Raja defeated Tipu Sultan in November 1788, while the King of Travancore Dharma Raja Rama Varma sent the Travancore Nair Brigade, under the command of Raja Kesavadas, to defeat Tipu Sultan again during the Battle of Nedumkotta in early 1790.
 The Nairs were helped by the Maratha Empire and the Sikh Empire, all three of whom united to destroy the armies of the Muslim ruler and finally rescue the surviving Nairs by March 1792.

-Varna Classification
+Varna classification

-Historically, due to the absence of the usual 4-tier Varṇa classification in South India, the Samanthan and Kiryathil Nairs were the only two castes in South India that were objectively categorized as belonging to the Kshatriya varṇa, since they both fulfill the royal, ruling, administrative, military and social requirements and duties that are associated with warrior aristocracy, as given in the Manusmriti, the legendary legal text of Hinduism.
+Historically, despite the absence of the usual 4-tier Varṇa classification in South India, the Kiriyathil Nair along with Samanthan Nair, Illathu Nair and Swaroopathil Nairs were objectively considered as Shudras that carried out Kshatriya functions, having functions like ruling, administrative, military and social requirements and duties that are associated with warrior aristocracy, as given in the Manusmriti, the legendary legal text of Hinduism.

-Social Status
+Social status

 While some Kiryathil Nair families were regional rulers who functioned as vassal kings to the Zamorins, most were independent aristocratic feudal lords and controlled groups of soldiers known as Charnavar under their command.
 These soldiers usually belonged to the Purattu Charna Nair subcaste.

 Currently, the Kiryathils constitute less than 4% of the total Nair population.